astaniano/hat/webSecAcademy/advanced_topics/http_req_smuggling/http_req_smuggling.md

 X-Ignore: X
 ```
 **Make sure there is no `\r\n` after `X-Ignore: X` because we want our normal request to be prepended without `\r\n`, i.e. we want it to be right after the `X` e.g.:**
+Example of how it'll be handled on the backend:
 ```bash
 POST / HTTP/1.1
 Host: ...